Salhouse Broad

 Woodbastwick

 Departing from the car park, a delightful 10-minute stroll leads to Woodbastwick, a picturesque village adorned with 19th-century cottages.
-Enjoy the serene green, adorned with a thatched well house, and marvel at the medieval, thatched Church of St. Fabian and St. Sebastian.
-Make a pit stop at the Fur and Feather, the Woodforde's brewery tap, renowned for its array of real ales.
-While there, consider taking a brewery tour or perusing their onsite shop.
+Enjoy the serene green, thatched well house, and marvel at the medieval, thatched Church of St. Fabian and St. Sebastian.
+Make a pit stop at the Fur and Feather, Woodforde's brewery tap, renowned for its array of real ales.
+While there, consider taking a tour of the brewery or perusing their on-site shop.

 Salhouse